MSc Counselling

 Our counselling programme has strong links with a number of counselling and social care agencies within Scotland.
 These relationships ensure the smooth management of student placements and professional development.

-All staff are members and accredited trainers for BACP, with one currently representative at BACP governance level.
+All staff are qualified practitioners and registered or accredited members of the BACP, with one currently representative at BACP governance level.

 Male and female in a counselling session